Skip to contents

 Details

-`method = "systematic"`: grid search respecting `nmin`. `method = "genetic"`: `rgenoud` global optimization.
+`method = "systematic"`: grid search respecting `nmin`.
+Optimised via internal quantiles. `method = "genetic"`: `rgenoud` global optimisation.
 Systematic search is slow for `num_cuts > 2`; use `genetic`.
+Core vector partitions are calculated in compiled C++ via `Rcpp` for optimal performance.

 srrstats compliance